-What work will Jesus do when he comes again?
+What work will the Lord Jesus do when He comes again?

 … when God becomes flesh this time, His work is to express His disposition, primarily through chastisement and judgment.
 Using this as the foundation, He brings more truth to man, shows more ways of practice, and so achieves His objective of conquering man and saving man from his corrupt disposition.
 This is what lies behind the work of God in the Age of Kingdom.”

 from Preface to The Word Appears in the Flesh